nhanb/old.hi.imnhan.com/content/posts/my-first-diy-fightstick.md

 bought a [Zero Delay PCB kit][zd] from ebay.
 This one even offers free shipping since it's from China.
 This kit offers easy solder-free wires too so it saved me from a lot of trouble (I still can't find where to quick-disconnect terminals to this date).
-I connected everything to my PC to test if things work as expected:
+I connected everything to my PC to test if things worked as expected:

 ![](/images/fightstick_26_electronics.jpg)